 During frequent meetings with the student, topics will include course selection, grade goals, strategies for success, study habits, time management, standardized tests, school and community involvement, etc. School progress will be monitored to ensure that goals are being met and the student is developing an optimal record in all respects.
 Recommendations for summer enrichment programs will be provided.
 Families will be encouraged to visit area colleges.
-A specific program for the athletic recruit will be defined.

 Phase Two: Assessment and Recommendations